 As Phoenix has the highest population in Arizona of 1,660,272, you may expect that the cost of bankruptcy attorney fees may be higher in Phoenix than Mesa.

-While the cost may be higher in Phoenix, there also may be more bankruptcy attorneys increasing competition and dropping prices.
-So, you actually could find that the total cost to file bankruptcy including bankruptcy fees could be actually much higher in your city than in Phoenix.
+While the cost may be higher in Phoenix, there may also be more bankruptcy attorneys, increasing competition, and dropping prices.
+So, you actually could find that the total cost to file bankruptcy, including bankruptcy fees, could be actually much higher in your city than in Phoenix.

-You may compare prices from two different bankruptcy attorneys in Tucson, and find attorney costs vary between two attorneys.
+You may compare prices from two different bankruptcy attorneys in Tucson, and find that attorney costs vary between two attorneys.

 The Chapter 13 bankruptcy attorneys often charge the same amount regardless in Mesa due to the no-look fee (a normal fee for the services provided).
 That said, the Chapter 7 bankruptcy attorney fee can vary greatly, so it's important to understand what you are getting for the additional cost.

 For example, let’s say you make $10,000 above the median income for Arizona and still want to file a Chapter 7 bankruptcy.
-The attorney may then have to spend additional time looking over your expenses to see whether you would qualify for a Chapter 7 even though you are above the median.
+The attorney may then have to spend additional time looking over your expenses to see whether you would qualify for a Chapter 7, even though you are above the median.
 Additional attorney time generally means a higher overall bankruptcy cost.